General information. Bikram Samwat era.

 ੯ |

-The system of money denominations in present day Nepal.
+The system of monetary denominations in present day Nepal

-National currency of Nepal is the Nepalese Rupee.
+The National currency of Nepal is the Nepalese Rupee.
 1 Nepalese Rupee is divided into 100 pice.
-Bank notes of value from 1 to 1,000 Nepalese Rupees could now be found in circulation, as well as 1-, 2- è 5-rupee coins, along with small coins valued 5, 10, 25 and 50 pice.
-However, coins are almost excluded from the Nepalese money circulation.
+Bank notes ranging in value from 1 to 1,000 Nepalese Rupees can be found in circulation, as well as 1, 2 & 5 rupee coins, along with small coins valued 5, 10, 25 and 50 pice.
+However, coins rarely circulate.

-Information about most recent updates of the converter.
+Information about the most recent updates to the converter

-Update @March 28, 2011: some more variants of the Nepalese numerals had been added into the direct conversion.
-Moreover, now both in direct and reverse conversion extra information about the corresponding yeras of the Nepalese eras is available.
+Update @March 28, 2011: some more variants of Nepalese numerals were added into the direct conversion.
+Moreover, now both in direct and reverse conversion extra information about the corresponding years of the Nepalese eras is available.